Grayda/driver-orvibo/README.md

-sphere-orvibo
+driver-orvibo
 =============

-sphere-orvibo is a Ninja Sphere driver for the Orvibo S10 / S20 smart sockets, plus the AllOne IR blaster.
+driver-orvibo (formerly known as sphere-orvibo) is a Ninja Sphere driver for the Orvibo S10 / S20 smart sockets, plus the AllOne IR blaster.
 These devices can be controlled via your mobile phone and now, your Ninja Sphere!

 Installing
 ==========